SwoopGT/Regression-Analysis-of-Oceanographic-Data-using-Pipelines-and-Hyperparameter-Tuning-/README.md

 # SLR-MLR-Regression---Polynomial-Features-and-Pipelines-

+A primary analysis of data pertaining to oceangraphic properties is carried out.

-A comparison of metrics for Linear Regression and Multiple Linear Regression is made.
+A comparison of metrics for the developed Linear Regression and Multiple Linear Regression models is done.

-Includes creation of polynomial features and streamlining the process using Pipelines.
+Polynomial features are created and the process is streamlined using Pipelines.

 Model is fine-tuned using GridSearch for hyperparameter tuning.